themichaelbender/demos/blogs/get-command.md

 Function        Get-BCDataCache                                    1.0.0.0    BranchCache ...
 ```
-You'll note I used wildcard (*) in my value for name so I get every command that begins with get-.
-Also you can see I'm following a systematic approach to get to what I'm looking for: Start with a wide next, and gradually reduce the size of the items caught.
+You'll notice I used a wildcard (`*`) in my value for name so I get every command that begins with "Get-".
+You can also see I'm following a systematic approach to get to what I'm looking for: Start with a wide net, and gradually reduce the size of the items caught.
 I use this approach with all queries for information with PowerShell.

-So let's try something, I want to find a command that allows me to modify the firewall rules on a Windows host.
-Sure I could look on the Internet, but that defeats the purpose of using tools in the box.
+So, let's try something, I want to find a command that allows me to modify the firewall rules on a Windows host.
+Sure I could look on the internet, but that defeats the purpose of using tools in the box.

-First, I'll do a search using get-command looking for commands with FireWall in the -name parameter.
+First, I'll do a search using `Get-Command` looking for commands with "FireWall" in the `-name` parameter.

 ```
 PS C:\Users\mibender> get-command -name *firewall*